 I’m also thrilled to announce that my first biography, Bill Veeck--Baseball's Greatest Maverick, published in 2012, received three awards: the Jerome Holtzman Award from the Chicago Baseball Museum, the Reader’s Choice Award for the best baseball book of 2012 from the Special Libraries Association and the Casey Award from Spitball magazine, also for the best baseball book of 2012.
 And for some icing on the cake, I am a 2012 recipient of the Henry Chadwick Award which was established in November 2009 by the Society of American Baseball Researchers (SABR) to honor baseball's the chosen researchers “for their invaluable contributions to making baseball the game that links America’s present with its past.”
 Baseball has certainly been very, very good to me.

 However, more recently, I’ve gone back to one of my other favorite topics -- the English language.
 My most recent book is Words from the White House—Words and Phrases Popularized by America’s Presidents, published in January of 2013.
 It got me on the Morning Joe show and NPR’s Weekend Edition among others.

 I followed up with Authorisms—Words Wrought by Writers.
-It will be published on April 23, 2014 in honor of that day in 1564 marking the sesquiquadricentennial or 450th anniversary of the birth of William Shakespeare, now and forever, the greatest neologist of the English language.
+It was published on April 23, 2014 in honor of that day in 1564 marking the sesquiquadricentennial or 450th anniversary of the birth of William Shakespeare, now and forever, the greatest neologist of the English language.